South Africa: Jacob Zuma seeks appeal over prison return | DW | 21.12.2021

 "Judge Matojane has indicated his intention to hear the application for leave to appeal on Tuesday 21 December," Zuma's charitable foundation said on Twitter.

 Zuma was found guilty of contempt in June after refusing to obey a court order to appear before a commission probing corruption and fraud.
-The Zondo commission, named after the judge who heads it, is investigating "state capture" during Zuma's tenure.
+The Zondo commission, named after the judge who heads it, is investigating "state capture" during Zuma's tenure— allegations that Zuma allowed businessmen close to him to influence policy and win lucrative government contracts.

-His initial imprisonment sparked a series of violent protests and looting in which more than 350 people died.
+Zuma's initial imprisonment in July sparked a series of violent protests and looting in which more than 350 people died.
 The country's leadership deployed 25,000 troops to help calm the situation.

-Zuma also faces 16 fraud, graft and racketeering charges which relate to a 1999 purchase of arms from five European firms.
+Zuma also faces 16 charges of fraud, graft and racketeering which relate to a 1999 purchase of arms from five European firms.

 He was the deputy president at the time and is accused of pocketing bribes from French defense giant Thales.

-The legal process has been delayed several times as his lawyers argued he was too sick to attend court.
+The legal process has been delayed several times, with his lawyers arguing he was too sick to attend court.

 Zuma has repeatedly claimed the justice system was hounding him for political motives.